TechonomicsInc/equinox/README.md

-A wrapper around [bwmarrin/discordgo](https://github.com/bwmarrin/discordgo) for easier caching
+# Equinox

+A service-agnostic chatbot framework